Rayjk123/mortgage-calculator/README.md

 ## ESLint
 The project enforces ESLint.
 To validate that your ESLint is correct run `npm run eslint` to validate and if you want to autofix some basic issues use `npm run eslint-fix`

+## Here's this extra that you didn't about
+I like to run around.